Mwenda-Eric/Clothes-Shop-2D-RPG/README.md

 ## Game Mechanics

 On the first launch of the game, the player is given a couple instructions on how the game works.
-Here are the game controls.
+Here are the game controls..

 - W-A-S-D or Arrow Keys – Used for movement of the player around the game world.
 - Left Mouse Button – Used to attack enemies.